lerwine/C195/Scheduler/README.md

 > Provide the ability to add, update, and delete appointments, capturing the type of appointment and a link to the specific customer record in the database.

 The "Appointments" menu drop-down can be used to add, update, and delete appointments.
-In the appointment edit screen, there is an "Open" button which can be used to open the selected customer.
+In the appointment edit screen, there is an "Open" button just above the customer selection drop-down, which can be used to open the selected customer.

 ## D:CALENDAR VIEWS